Hydrodynamic Simulations of Tidal Disruption Encores: Direct Encore Results

 We find that, while the orientation parameter $\theta$ of the debris significantly affects their dynamics, the peak encore luminosity varies by less than an order of magnitude as shown in Figure \ref{fig:direct_luminosities}.
 The primary cause for this variation is due to the amount of mass which falls onto the MBH following the micro-TDE.
 Figure \ref{fig:direct encore evo} displays the debris tail which contains approximately half of the total stellar mass on a direct path, but other orientations $\theta$ have longer trajectories and thus increase in luminosity later.
 The simulation with $\theta=\pi/2$ is a special case where the stream self-interacts early and thus the luminosity has a local peak at $t\sim 8\times 10^{-3}\yr$.
 Other angles outside of $\pi/2<\theta<\pi$ do not display significant tidal tails; therefore, their luminosity is an order of magnitude lower.
 Shock-heating of the wake during freefall to the MBH further produces an observable luminosity $\approx10^{40}$ erg/s.

 We report the highest encore luminosity of $\approx 10^{41}$ erg/s, corresponding to roughly the Eddington limit for a $10^3 M_\odot$ MBH, and the qualitatively most complex debris trajectories for $\pi/2 \leq \theta\leq \pi$.
 These TDEEs correspond to disruptions occurring closer to the MBH.
-Although our angle $\theta$ has a slightly different definition than that of \citet{Ryu2024TDEE}, we confirm the most dramatic plunging angle for the debris to be $\theta={3\pi}/{4}$.
+Although our angle $\theta$ has a slightly different definition than that of \citet{Ryu2024TDEE}, we confirm the most dramatic plunging angle for the debris to be $\theta={3\pi}/{4}$. \textbf{We remark that,} because our version of \arepo does not include radiation transfer, the late time luminosity \textbf{change} of our TDEE cannot be accurately predicted with our simulations. { We restrict radiative losses - estimated via the time integrated luminosity - to $\lesssim 5\%$ of the sytem's total thermal energy, to ensure that the hydrodynamical evolution remains robust regardless of whether radiative cooling is explicitly included.}

-Because our version of \arepo does not include radiation transfer, the late time luminosity decay of our TDEE cannot be well predicted within simulations.
-However, we note that our simulation reach a rotationally stable disk by the end of an sBH orbital period.
+We note that our simulation reaches a rotationally stable disk by the end of an sBH orbital period.
 This final state motivates an understanding of late timescale TDEEs as being fuelled via viscous transfer of angular momentum.
 In Fig.~\ref{fig:direct_timescales_visc}, we show the viscous timescale distribution for the encore debris as a proxy for the time they would reach the MBH.
 Accretion of this debris to the MBH can yield an additional source of luminosity on the freefall timescale.
 As an order of magnitude estimate, we can write $L_{\rm acc} \sim 5\times 10^{44} {\rm erg~s^{-1}}(\eta/0.1)(M_{\rm debris}/0.1M_\odot)(t_{\rm visc}/1{\rm yr})^{-1}$, where $\eta$ is an accretion efficiency factor.
 Accretion of the debris onto the MBH, depending on the efficiency, can therefore result in an hyper-Eddington accretion flow for $M_{\rm MBH}=10^3\Msol$, possibly driving an outflow/jet, and yield a rather brilliant encore flare.